-Dijective C2.1- The realization of projects and applications in accordance with contemporary approaches and national and international conservation criteria in and around the village.
+➤ Objective C2.1- The realization of projects and applications in accordance with contemporary approaches and national and international conservation criteria in and around the village.

-Lack of control during the restoration applications, Restoration projects are not performed in accordance with international principles and standards, authentic materials (chestnut tree cannot be found) are not used in the applications, loss of originality due to incorrect intervention, Loss of originality in buildings having a cultural value although being constructed according to the original, fast restoration due to the tendency of doing things fast and partially being unsuccessful, Not applying the conservation and development decisions, incorrect application, Lack of qualified staff and experts in restoration.
-The objective defined is: The realization of projects and applications in accordance with contemporary approaches and national and international conservation criteria in and around the village.
-The actions defined to reach these objectives: Making national and international researches related to the procurement of authentic materials that will be used in the area during the restoration practices, Going on the works in the conservation-usage balance during the identification of primarily restoration needed buildings, ICOMOS Effect Assessment Report must be considered for all the projects in and around Cumalikizik Site Management Plan, Increase the number of experts like art historians, archaeologists, architects specializing in restoration, restorers in public sector and companies that are working in the conservation area, Require that companies doing restoration work have experienced and certified restoration staff, Generating a group of young locals so that they can do some maintenance in conventional ways, developing a communication system that can provide coordination, Introduction and rewarding the successful restoration applications in order to support the case.
+The current situation analysis shows: Lack of control during the restoration applications, Restoration projects are not performed in accordance with international principles and standards, authentic materials (chestnut tree cannot be found) are not used in the applications, loss of originality due to incorrect intervention, Loss of originality in buildings having a cultural value although being constructed according to the original, fast restoration due to the tendency of doing things fast and partially being unsuccessful, Not applying the conservation and development decisions, incorrect application, Lack of qualified staff and experts in restoration.

+Objectives determined from this situation analysis: The realization of projects and applications in accordance with contemporary approaches and national and international conservation criteria in and around the village.

+Actions determined to meet these objectives: Making national and international researches related to the procurement of authentic materials that will be used in the area during the restoration practices, Going on the works in the conservation-usage balance during the identification of primarily restoration needed buildings, ICOMOS Effect Assessment Report must be considered for all the projects in and around Cumalıkızık Site Management Plan, Increase the number of experts like art historians, archaeologists, architects specializing in restoration, restorers in public sector and companies that are working in the conservation area, Require that companies doing restoration work have experienced and certified restoration staff, Generating a group of young locals so that they can do some maintenance in conventional ways, developing a communication system that can provide coordination, Introduction and rewarding the successful restoration applications in order to support the case.

-Responsible institutions and all other relevant institutions for these actions are; Bursa Site Management (BAB), Bursa Metropolitan Municipality (BBB), Governorship of Bursa, Bursa Provincial Directorate of Culture and Tourism, Yıldırım Municipality, Bursa Provincial Special Administration, Universities, Trade Associations.
+Responsible organizations and institutions for each of the designated actions are: Bursa Site Management (BAB), Bursa Metropolitan Municipality (BBB), Governorship of Bursa, Bursa Provincial Directorate of Culture and Tourism, Yıldırım Municipality, Bursa Provincial Special Administration, Universities, Trade Associations.